aimms/function-reference/data-management/case-management/casedialogselectforsave.rst

         return, the string will contain the reference to the selected case file.

     *contentType*
-        An element parameter in ``AllCaseFileContentTypes``.
+        An element parameter in :aimms:set:`AllCaseFileContentTypes`.
 On return, this element parameter will contain the element that the user selected.

 Return Value